Wong Tai Sin District: Education

+Hong Kong Public Libraries operates the following libraries in the district: Fu Shan, Lok Fu, Lung Hing, Ngau Chi Wan, San Po Kong, and Tsz Wan Shan.

 Transport

 Wong Tai Sin is served by Lung Cheung Road and the Kwun Tong line of the MTR metro system.
 The stations are Lok Fu, Wong Tai Sin, Diamond Hill and Choi Hung.
 Diamond Hill is also a station of Tuen Ma line.
-The old airport was located just behind this district.
+The old airport was located just south of this district.